-Sacroiliac pain can be aggravated by sitting or standing for a long time, standing on one leg, climbing stairs, going from one sitting position to another, and when running.
+Sacroiliac pain can be aggravated by sitting or standing for a long time, standing on one leg, climbing stairs, going from one sitting position to another, and running.
 Possible causes of sacroiliac pain include arthritis, traumatic injuries, pregnancy and postpartum, systemic inflammatory conditions, and infections.
 Symptoms may worsen when sitting, standing, sleeping, walking, or climbing stairs.
-Often, the sacroiliac joint is painful when sitting or sleeping on the affected side.
+The sacroiliac joint is often painful when sitting or sleeping on the affected side.

 Running should be banned until you recover.
-You'll also want to stay away from activities where you shift your weight from one leg to the other, such as golfing, aerobics, or ice-skating.
+You'll also want to avoid activities that shift your weight from one leg to another, such as golfing, aerobics, or ice skating.
 They will put more pressure on the sacroiliac joint.
 Sacroiliac joint (SI) problems can occur with osteoarthritis, an injury, or other health conditions.

 They can cause sharp pain or tingling.
-Pregnancy is another cause of pain related to the sacroiliac joint due to the laxity of the surrounding ligaments due to the production of the hormone progesterone.
-Ankylosing spondylitis (AD) is an autoimmune disease that causes a type of inflammatory arthritis that affects the vertebrae and joints of the spine.
+Pregnancy is another cause of pain related to the sacroiliac joint due to the laxity of the surrounding ligaments and the production of the hormone progesterone.
+Ankylosing spondylitis (AD) is an autoimmune disease that causes inflammatory arthritis that affects the vertebrae and joints of the spine.
 In addition to causing pain, severe cases of AD can cause the growth of new bone that fuses joints in the spine.

 You may experience sacroiliac joint pain as a sharp, throbbing pain that radiates from the hips and pelvis to the lower back and up to the thighs.
 Physical therapy, low-impact exercises (such as yoga), and massages can help stabilize and strengthen sacroiliac joints and relieve pain.
 Iyengar yoga, a gentle practice that focuses on better posture, can also stretch tense muscles and joints, which could exacerbate back pain.
 If your pain level doesn't change after the injection, it's unlikely that the sacroiliac joint is the cause of your low back pain.

-While AS mainly affects the sacrophagous joints, it can also cause inflammation in other joints and, more rarely, in the organs and eyes.
+While AS mainly affects the sarcophagus joints, it can also cause inflammation in other joints and, more rarely, in the organs and eyes.
 The joints are located deep in the body, making it difficult for the doctor to examine or test their movement.
-The symptoms of an inflamed sacroiliac joint are also very similar to those associated with conditions such as sciatica, bulging discs, and hip arthritis.
-All the bones in the saccular joints are connected by very strong muscles and ligaments, which add stability and allow limited movement.
+The symptoms of an inflamed sacroiliac joint are similar to those associated with conditions such as sciatica, bulging discs, and hip arthritis.
+Strong muscles and ligaments connect all the bones in the saccular joints, which add stability and allow limited movement.